 In the final part of this article covering the benefits of door access control & entry systems in schools, we look at one of the key external stakeholders; parents.

-Parents worry about their kids.
-If the school their children attend uses an access control system to manage internal security, peace of mind can be created.
+It’s no surprise that parents worry about their kids.
+If the school their children attend uses an access control system to manage internal security, it can create peace of mind.